-Priority Examples Response Red Serious assault, hate crime Where harm has occurred.
-We will Priority 1 /offensive graffiti & arson aim to respond and commence Urgent investigations within 24 hours of receipt.
-Priority 2 Threats of violence, Hate We will aim to respond within 24 High Incidents, County Lines, Modern Slavery, Housing Related Crime hours and commence investigations within 5 days.
-Amber Vandalism, damage to property These cases will receive a response Priority and noise nuisance. within 48 hours and investigation will Standard risk of harm begin within 5 days.
+Priority Examples Response Red Priority 1 Urgent Serious assault, hate crime /offensive graffiti and arson.
+Where harm has occurred.
+We will aim to respond and commence investigations within 24 hours of Priority 2 High Threats of violence, hate incidents, county lines, modern slavery, housing related crime. receipt.
+We will aim to respond within 24 hours and commence investigations within five days.
+Amber Priority Standard risk of harm Vandalism, damage to property and noise nuisance.
+These cases will receive a response within 48 hours and investigation will begin within five days.

-Each case will be considered individually considering the details of each situation.
+Each case will be considered individually, considering the details of each situation.
 The case may be categorised initially, and this may then change following further investigation and a review of the case.